AresWang0619/AresWang0619.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
-    - course: Undergraduate student major in AI.
+    - course: Undergraduate student major in AI
       institution: North China University of Technology.
       year: 2021-2025
     # - course: MEng in Artificial Intelligence